gvwilson/thirdbit/src/fiction/in-heck/index.md

 Maddy said icily.

 Gumption shrugged.
-"My Aunt Dorilee says that if folks are gonna talk about you, the smart move is to pick something you don't mind 'em talking about.
+"My Aunt Dorilee says that if folks know half a story, the smart move is to tell 'em the rest of it instead of letting 'em make up something worse.
-If Sindy goes for testing and she fizzles, that'll be the only story anyone remembers."
+Everyone knows she's special now—lettin' the Operators test her just makes it official."

 Maddy snorted.
 "That's the dumbest thing I've ever heard."